cochlearai/csp-example-doc/gcp/README.md

 ## Deploy the virtual machine

 You need to configure the VM's resources.
-By default, we recommend using at least `n1-standard-2` machine type (2 vCPUs, 7.5 GB memory), `NVIDIA T4` GPU, and at least `40GB of disk size`.
+The minimum specification is the `n1-standard-2` machine type (2 vCPUs, 7.5GB memory), but we recommend using the `n1-standard-4` machine type (4 vCPUs, 15GB memory).
+Additionally, at least one NVIDIA T4 or better GPU and a minimum of 40GB of disk space are required.
 Please refer to the screenshot below.
 ![machine type](/gcp/img/instance-type.png)